top of page

 I keep seeing GLP-1 ads… So let’s talk about it

 Lately, I can’t scroll through Facebook without seeing at least two ads about Ozempic, Wegovy or Mounjaro.
-They are all over, promising weight loss, people sharing their experiences, and Facebook groups full of questions like “What are the side effects?” or “Will I gain it all back?”.
+They are all over, promising weight loss, people sharing “food noise is gone!” wins, and Facebook groups full of questions like “What are the side effects?” or “Will I gain it all back?”

 And in between all the dropped pounds and wins, I see comments full of guilt, shame, and confusion.
 Some feel relief for not having the persistent food noise, and others feel judged for taking the meds.
 There is also worry and fear of what will happen when they come off the meds.

-As a nutrition and body image coach, I can't ignore this.
-I work with people trying to heal their relationship with food and body, and this stuff matters to me.
+As a binge eating therapist, I can’t ignore this.
+I work with people who are trying to heal their relationship with food and body.
+GLP‑1 medications are now a big part of that landscape, and how we use them matters.

 A picture of four wooden figures showing the word Hope